Code-Institute-Submissions/deanwraith-rock_paper_scissors_game_MArResub/README.md

     Added HTML and CSS content and styling for game.
 Added to README.md
     * 21:02 30/07/2021 - Java and README
     Added intial Java(tie game and rock outcomes).
 Added to README.md
+    * 23:06 30/07/2021 - Java and README
+    Added script for paper outcomes.
+Added to README.md

 ## 5. Technology Used